Alpha-Labs-Inc/Alpha-Signal/README.md

 ## Roadmap

-Our roadmap outlines the future development and enhancements of Alpha Signal Crypto.
-We are committed to continuously improving our platform by introducing new features, refining our analytics, and expanding market coverage.
+Our roadmap outlines the intended future development and enhancements of Alpha Signal Crypto.
+We are committed to continuously improving our framework by introducing new features, refining our analytics, and expanding market coverage.
 Key milestones include AI-powered trading insights, enhanced automation tools, and a more intuitive user experience.

+While we are commited to making incremental progress over time, the speed at which progress is made is primarily community-driven.
+We are relying on the open-source community to aid in driving progress in the framework capabilities.

 Check out our roadmap to see upcoming features and developments: [Alpha Signal Crypto Roadmap](https://alphasignalcrypto.com/roadmap)